DOMESTIC HELP IN SINGAPORE

 They were then called amahs, who are women hailing mostly from Guangdong province in China and are distinguished for their plaited hair and uniforms composed of white blouses and black pants.
 They were figures of respect with most families giving their amahs the leeway to discipline the children and function as second parents.
 However, it was in the late 1960s when things started to change.
-Singapore went under industrialisation — more women took up jobs in offices and factories, which resulted in the necessity to pay for domestic help to look after the home.
+Singapore went under industrialisation — more women took up jobs in offices and factories, which resulted in the necessity to pay for domestic helpers to look after the home.

 FDWS FROM THE PHILIPPINES, INDONESIA AND MYANMAR